vrushabhh97/vrushabhh97/README.md

 - 📫 How to reach me: **vdeogirikar@scu.edu**

-- ⚡ Fun fact: I'm a bike lover! 🏍️ I love mechanical keyboards! ⌨️
+- ⚡ Fun fact: I'm a biker! 🏍️ I love mechanical keyboards! ⌨️

 ### Connect with me:
 <p>